 When You Need an Easy Meal, Healthy Fajita Bowls are Perfection!

 I've been visiting with family for the last couple of weeks and the other night we were laughing about the meals I used to cook.

 There didn't have to be a special occasion.
 Thursday night was a good enough reason for me to spend hours planning, go to three different stores getting the right ingredients and then cook for eight hours over the course of two days preparing my masterpiece.

 I loved everything about the process.

-Family weeknight meals these days involve the drop game with a sippy cup, food on the floor and lots of noise.
+Family weeknight meals these days involve the drop game with a sippy cup, food on the floor, and lots of noise.
 Gone food labored over for hours and in its place is easy healthy food.
-I am a huge fan of meals that I can make in 30 minutes or less.

-I may not be making fresh pasta or beef wellington these days, but today’s Fajita Quinoa Bowl shows that simple and delicious can go hand in hand.
+I may not be making fresh pasta or beef wellington these days, but today's Healthy Fajita Bowls shows that simple and delicious can go hand in hand.

 - 2 tablespoons lime juice

 - 1 tablespoon gluten free tamari or coconut aminos

 - 3 tablespoons olive oil